12 of the Best Mexico Vacation Destinations

 Discover the tiny Yucatán island of Cozumel

 A peaceful beach where you can relax and do nothing.
 Hop to a local bar for some live music and the real skinny on this little island.
-Take a cruise ship in Cozumel’s coastal views.
+Take a cruise ship to Cozumel’s coastal views.

 Amazed by the authentic character of Puebla